Global19-atlassian-net/iODKbook2/AlgLin/source/regression.rst

 Exercises
 ~~~~~~~~~

+The exercises can be downloaded in a form of a notebook from `here <http://visual.icse.us.edu.pl/LA/Notebooks/Regression-exercises.ipynb>`_ .

 **Exercise 1.**

 a).
 Gather together the code from Example 3 in order to obtain the polynomial of degree 2 that best fits the data on bluegill fish.